bodejan/SmileGAN3/README.md

 ## Usage

 We offer to functions to generate images.
 Example executions can be found in [demo.ipynb](demo.ipynb).

+*Note:* At the first execution the StyleGan3 model will be downloaded, this may take some time.

 ### Single Image